PREREQUISITES: Ensure the Canada Post add-on is installed and enabled as described in Installing Add-ons from X-Cart App Store.

 Coverage: If you need insurance for your parcels, use this field to specify the coverage amount as a percentage of the order subtotal.
 Set this value to "0" (zero) if you do not need coverage.

-Non-delivery instructions: Specify what you would like to be done about your parcel in the event that delivery cannot be completed (required for some U.S.A. and international shipments).
+Non-delivery instructions: Specify what to do about your parcel if delivery cannot be completed (required for some U.S.A. and international shipments).
 Choose one of the following options:

 Return at Sender's Expense